Jeffrey-Ede/Denoising-Kernels-MLPs-Autoencoders/README.md

 ## Example Usage

 Example applications of autoencoders to compression/decompression and noise removal and kernels/multilayer perceptrons to noise removal are provided in `example-compress-decompress.py`, `example-autoencoder-denoise.py` and `example-kernel-or-MLP-denoise`.
-Each of the example scripts demonstrates that networks only needs to be loaded once to be used for inference multiple times.
+Each of the example scripts demonstrates that models only needs to be loaded once to be used for inference multiple times.

 ## Download